pbain63/pbain63/README.md

 - I’m currently learning **from "The Odin Project"**

-- I’m looking to collaborate on [Food delivery app](https://github.com/pbain63/food-delivery-app)
+- I’m looking to collaborate on any open source projects.

-- I’m looking for help with [Food delivery app](https://github.com/pbain63/food-delivery-app)
+- I’m looking for help with

 - All of my projects are available at [https://github.com/pbain63](https://github.com/pbain63)